-Cybercriminals are getting more aggressive in targeting your money through wire transfer requests.
-The number of attempts is on the rise, and scammers are getting bolder and more sophisticated in their efforts to trick you into wiring funds.
+Like him and the fraudster that stole the California woman's life savings, cybercriminals have become increasingly aggressive in targeting your money.
+Their schemes may involve blatant wire transfer requests or they may promise you something of value (such as cryptocurrency investments), for which you must wire funds.
+The number of attempts is on the rise, and scammers are getting bolder and more sophisticated in their efforts to trick you.

-Scammers may pose as a colleague, client, or someone you or your company has done business with recently, in an attempt to get your confidential account information, or convince you to wire funds.
+In an attempt to get your confidential account information, or convince you to wire funds, a scammer may pose as a colleague, client, or someone you or your company has done business with recently.
 In some cases, if they have access to your mail or invoices, they may pretend to be a vendor asking for funds to be wired to a new account.

 The best way to help prevent wire fraud from occurring is to familiarize yourself with the ways in which fraudsters conduct an attack.
 These are some of the common red flags that should raise suspicion in a wire transfer request.

-“Often, the scammer will feign an emergency," Grey said, “and insist that the transfer take place immediately."
+“Often, the scammer will feign an emergency and insist that the transfer take place immediately," Grey said.
 Resist the hustle.
-Make sure your bank uses verbal verification before processing a transfer.

 “Sometimes the person requesting the transfer will claim an inability to be reached now, but will promise to confirm at a later date," Grey said.
-“Your bank should treat this as the implausibility it is and insist on hearing directly from the person requesting funds."
+“You should treat this as the implausibility it is and insist on hearing directly from the person requesting funds."

 “While some fraudsters can pass for polished business communicators, many cannot," Grey said.
 “It might be bizarre phrasing, awkward English, poor grammatical choices, incorrect punctuation, or simply weird spacing or capitalization.
 These all suggest that you may be dealing with someone other than a legitimate contact."

-“If the request is out of the ordinary — especially if it's way out of the ordinary — that's a reason for your bank to question it," Grey said.
-“We watch the patterns associated with our accounts and keep an eye out for larger-than-normal amounts or requests to transfer money to new locations."
+“If the request is out of the ordinary — especially if it's way out of the ordinary — that's a reason for you to question it," Grey said.
+“You and your team should watch the patterns associated with the people you do business with and keep an eye out for larger-than-normal amounts or requests to transfer money to new locations."

-Grey also says individuals and business owners should watch out for large monetary requests that ask to be “coded" to a department within the company, or requests accompanied by detailed instructions with return addresses that are incorrect or have one or more extra letters added — all further indications of spoofing.
+Individuals and business owners should also watch out for large monetary requests that ask to be “coded" to a department within the company, or requests accompanied by detailed instructions with return addresses that are incorrect or have one or more extra letters added — all further indications of spoofing, Grey said.

-“Be vigilant, use common sense and take a detailed approach," Grey said.
+“Be vigilant, use common sense and take a detailed approach," he added.
 “Above all, insist on verbally verifying requests before you wire the money.
 Fraudsters are getting bolder and the amounts are getting bigger.
 Take the steps you need to take to keep from becoming the latest victim."

 This article is for general information and education only.
 It is provided as a courtesy to the clients and friends of City National Bank (City National).
 City National does not warrant that it is accurate or complete.
 Opinions expressed and estimates or projections given are those of the authors or persons quoted as of the date of the article with no obligation to update or notify of inaccuracy or change.
 This article may not be reproduced, distributed or further published by any person without the written consent of City National.
 Please cite source when quoting.